dipaish/OS22/docs/dockerimages.md

 Previously, we utilized **images** from the **registry (Dockerhub)** and instructed the Docker client to run a container based on that **image**.
 In this section, we will learn to create custom Docker images using Dockerfile.

 ### What is an image?
 ***Docker images*** are like blueprints that contain the application code, runtime environment, libraries, dependencies, and other configuration required to run an application.
 They are essential for containerization.
-DOcker images are lightweight, portable, and allow for consistent deployments across different environments.
+Docker images are lightweight, portable, and allow for consistent deployments across different environments.

  **Let's begin by listing the local images available on the device and understand important concepts about images.**
 ```bash